Salma22C/AdvAICaptsoneProject/README.md

 - 📩 Understanding customer support messages
 - 🤖 Classifying tickets using a fine-tuned BERT model
-- 💬 Generating an initial draft response
+- 💬 Generating an initial AI draft response
 - 🌐 Deploying the application through Flask with temporary public access using ngrok

 ---